Baseball: Among children

-As of 2024, Little League Baseball oversees leagues with close to 2.4 million participants in over 80 countries.
+As of 2024, Little League Baseball oversees leagues with 2 million participants in more than 80 countries.
 The number of players has fallen since the 1990s, when 3 million children took part in Little League Baseball annually.
 Babe Ruth League teams have over 1 million participants.
-According to the president of the International Baseball Federation, between 300,000 and 500,000 women and girls play baseball around the world, including Little League and the introductory game of Tee Ball.
+According to the president of the International Baseball Federation in 2009, between 300,000 and 500,000 women and girls play baseball around the world, including Little League and the introductory game of Tee Ball.

 A varsity baseball team is an established part of physical education departments at most high schools and colleges in the United States.
 In 2015, nearly half a million high schoolers and over 34,000 collegians played on their schools' baseball teams.
 By early in the 20th century, intercollegiate baseball was Japan's leading sport.
 Today, high school baseball in particular is immensely popular there.
 The final rounds of the two annual tournaments—the National High School Baseball Invitational Tournament in the spring, and the even more important National High School Baseball Championship in the summer—are broadcast around the country.
 The tournaments are known, respectively, as Spring Koshien and Summer Koshien after the 55,000-capacity stadium where they are played.
 In Cuba, baseball is a mandatory part of the state system of physical education, which begins at age six.
 Talented children as young as seven are sent to special district schools for more intensive training—the first step on a ladder whose acme is the national baseball team.